 - Her lack of confidence may crush her dreams.

-Crush in the sense of squeeze or press
+Crush meaning in the sense of squeezing or pressing.

-- to press something so hard that it is damaged, broken, or injured
+- exert such force on something that it is damaged, broken, or injured.

 - Remove the dress from the suitcase to avoid getting it crushed.